DirtBagXon/hypseus-singe/README.md

 ## Trademark

-The "Hypseus" mark is used to uniquely identify this project, and resulting binaries, as an Arcade Laserdisc Emulator.  __ANY commercial use of the mark "Hypseus", directly or indirectly, is strictly prohibited.__
+The "Hypseus" mark is used to uniquely identify this project  as an Arcade Laserdisc Emulator.  __Any direct or indirect commercial use of the mark "Hypseus" is strictly prohibited without express permission.__

 [project]: https://github.com/zaplabs/daphne
 [issues]: https://github.com/zaplabs/daphne/issues